On-premises XML process model

 Customizations to avoid

-You should avoid making the following customizations because they can result in schema conflicts in the data warehouse or cause problems when updating team projects after a TFS upgrade.
+You should avoid making the following customizations because they can result in schema conflicts in the data warehouse or cause problems when updating projects after a TFS upgrade.

 - Change the friendly name of a field (a field specified within a WIT definition file)